 - Place peppers cut side up in a microwaveable baking dish.
 Add two tablespoons water and cover tightly with plastic wrap.
 Vent wrap in one or two places.
 Cook three to five minutes on high.
 Remove peppers, drain and set aside dish.
 Have a thick clean towel ready to protect your hands; those peppers are hot hot hot!

 Stuff & Bake the Peppers, Oven or Microwave after Par Cooking:

 Remember that if you par cook your peppers will not spend as much time cooking after being stuffed.
-Reduce the amount of juice from the tomatoes to about 3 tablespoons or so.
+Reduce the amount of juice from the tomatoes to about 2 to 3 tablespoons or so.
 Use your judgment.